MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/rso-optimization-goal.md

 > [!NOTE]
 >
-> - If these fields are conflicting, resource scheduling optimization uses **Time From Promised** and **Time To Promised** first.
+> - If these fields are conflicting, RSO uses **Time From Promised** and **Time To Promised** first.
 Then it will use one or a combination of other fields.
-> - Resource scheduling optimization will ensure the **Estimated Arrival Time** falls into the window specified above.
+> - RSO will ensure the **Estimated Arrival Time** falls into the window specified above.
 It does not guarantee that the booking’s end time will fall within the time window.

   - **Empty time values (v3.0+)**
   RSO will respect scenarios where either the start or end time is not defined on a requirement.

-  In the following example, a requirement has only a time window start value; resource scheduling optimization schedules the requirement anytime after 1:00 PM regardless of date.
+  In the following example, a requirement has only a time window start value; RSO schedules the requirement anytime after 1:00 PM regardless of date.

   > [!div class="mx-imgBorder"]
   > ![Screenshot of requirement group with two requirements_1](./media/scheduling-rso-3-0-empty-time-promised.png)